fabiocosta0305/fabiocosta0305.github.io-old/_posts/Personagens/2015-07-30-MatheusGabriel.md

 header: no
 ---

-### Matheus Gabriel, a Sample Character for Nest, A World of Adventure

 >  This character follow the Character  Creation rules from Fate Core,
 >  including         the          specific         things         from